How to register for a Competent Person Scheme in 2026

 | Trustmark | General competence mark | 80 - 250 |

-The benefits of CPS registration for your business
+The Benefits of CPS Registration for Your Business

 Links and Resources

 For more information on the Competent Person Schemes, you can visit the official Competent Person Scheme Register.
+This resource provides detailed guidance on each scheme, including application processes and contact details for scheme providers.

 Related articles: Understanding Gas Safe Registration.
 Use our handy Day Rate Calculator to manage your costs effectively.
+This tool can help you estimate your earnings and ensure you are charging rates that cover all your expenses, including CPS registration fees.

 FAQs